 Following the format is essential, but it is possible to reorder it so that the assessment and plan appear at the top (APSO).
 Doing this makes it much easier to locate the information you might need during future meetings or appointments.

-The following video by Jessica Nishikawa provides additional information regarding why SOAP notes are used, by whom, and how to use them.
+The following video by Jessica Nishikawa provides additional information regarding why SOAP notes are used, by whom, and how.

 Your client Tom Peters met with you this morning.
 Your notes are as follows: